Leading Senate Dem says outlook bleak on immigration bills

+Republican demands to address the surge of young children and families at the Mexican border, plus a lack of needed support in both the House and Senate, were making passage of a comprehensive bill unlikely, Durbin, his chamber’s No. 2 Democratic leader, told reporters.

-“I don’t see a means of reaching” legislation in this two-year Congress, Durbin said.
+“I don’t see a means of reaching” legislation in this two-year Congress, said Durbin, a veteran of past efforts to strike a deal on the issue.
 “I want it.
 I think we are much more likely to deal with discrete elements” of such a plan.

+Yet in the same conversation, Durbin said it would be difficult even dealing with individual, broadly popular immigration proposals, such as forging a pathway to citizenship for Dreamers — U.S. residents brought to the country illegally as children.

+“I wish we could move one piece at a time, but I don’t think that’s in the cards,” he said.

 In recent days, the numbers of immigrant children and families trying to enter the U.S. from Mexico has grown to numbers unseen since before the coronavirus pandemic.
 Republicans have highlighted that influx, as they seek to play offense against Democrats who won passage of a $1.9 trillion COVID-19 relief bill that polls show has won wide public approval.

+“This crisis is created by the presidential policies of this new administration,” House Minority Leader Kevin McCarthy, R-Calif., said Monday while leading a large GOP delegation to El Paso, Texas.
+“There’s no other way to claim it than a Biden border crisis.”

-In its first weeks, the Biden administration has been searching for ways to ease former President Donald Trump’s harsh immigration policies, which included separating children from families caught trying to enter the U.S. illegally as way to discourage them.
+In its first weeks, Biden has been searching for ways to ease Trump’s harsh immigration policies, which included separating children from families caught trying to enter the U.S. illegally as way to discourage them.

+The new administration is temporarily holding children and families, mostly from Central America, for several days.
+They are generally then allowed to enter the U.S. while authorities evaluate their claims to asylum or see if they have any other legal right to stay in the country.

 Durbin spoke three days before the House plans to approve a pair of bills that would advance pieces of Democrats’ immigration agenda.

-One of those House bills would open up a chance for citizenship for Dreamers, who are U.S. residents brought to the country illegally as children, and for people who fled war-torn countries.
+One of those House measures would open up a chance for citizenship for Dreamers and for people who fled war-torn countries.
 The other would make it easier for many immigrant farm workers to stay in the U.S. and in some cases become citizens.

 Both face uphill fights in the Senate, where Democrats would likely need at least 10 GOP votes in the 50-50 chamber.

-“I think Speaker Pelosi has discovered that she doesn’t have support for the comprehensive bill in the House,” Durbin said of Nancy Pelosi, D-Calif., where the narrow Democratic majority gives them just a handful of votes to spare.
+“I think Speaker Pelosi has discovered that she doesn’t have support for the comprehensive bill in the House,” Durbin said of Nancy Pelosi, D-Calif., whose narrow Democratic majority gives her just a handful of votes to spare.
 “And I think that indicates where it is in the Senate as well.”

-Moments later, Durbin suggested that it would be hard to get enough votes to approve even those broadly popular pieces of the effort that the House was on track to approve.
+A House Democratic leadership aide noted the two immigration bills that chamber plans to vote on this week and said Democrats “will continue to build support for President Biden’s immigration reform bill.”
+The aide said that “in the upcoming weeks,” the House Judiciary Committee intends to hold votes on Biden’s plan.

 “We need Republican votes,” said Durbin.
 He noted that top Republicans are insisting that the border problem become part of the discussion about legislation and called it “a very difficult area, what to do with the children.”